j3b4/eunoia/DESIGN/permutations.md

 It also means that each body has 5 apparent traits even though only 3 need to be selected.
 So I've invented a 5-bit set of personalities.
 "Brilliant."

+* No wait.
+My calculator https://www.mathsisfun.com/combinatorics/combinations-permutations-calculator.html
+says that this yields 32 species instead of ...ahh right no I got it.
+Hmm.
+Okay lets try this: only 3 trait pairs will give us 8 species and 64 BL.

+* So consider a myers-brigs dating site.
+4 binary choices give 16 types and 256 type/like combinations.
+That sounds manageable.
+Though 5 -> 32 -1024 is okay too.